imrannayer/terraform-workshop/README.md

 ### 09-backend
 - This lab demonstrates how to use backends like object storage buckets.
 - Drop the resource using terraform destroy after completing this lab.

+### 10-data-source
+- This lab shows how to use Data source.
+- deploy resource using code in folder A-XXX first.
+- Create resource using code in folder B-XXX.
+It will pull the ID of the resource created in folder A-XXXX using using data source and use it as reference.
+- Drop the resource using terraform destroy after completing this lab.

 ### smoke